 All-in-all, most firms have pretty much trimmed their payroll, accounts payable and customer service staff as much as they can feasibly manage, and once they have moved into a BPO engagement, this is normally the limit of savings they can hope to achieve from offshoring their transaction processes to a third-party provider.
-Within a couple more years, there won't be many medium-to-large firms left which haven't outsourced most of their transactional processes where is makes business sense to do so.
+Within a couple more years, there won’t be many medium-to-large firms left which haven’t outsourced most of their transactional processes where it makes business sense to do so.

 The next wave of savings will occur from buyers moving elements of higher-value processes over to third-parties, where onshore costs are high and skilled resources often scarce, in areas such as analytics, front-office finance, legal contract development, marketing, clinical data analysis, research and investment services.

 According to the writer, buyers will be taking on piecemeal services delivered by qualified workers in an offshore location.
 Moreover, buyers don’t have to take on long-term contracts with outsourcing firms in the beginning.
 They’re given a trial period where they can hire two to three people for a test drive.
 They can decide to continue with the project or not at the end of the trial period.

 While BPO companies hire workers and deliver their quota by volume, KPO companies are more agreeable to taking on projects that will fill only two to five seats on the floor.
 They are more focused on delivering high-quality work for rates much lesser than those demanded by onshore employees with the same credentials.